 Matt was appointed editor of The Catholic Leader in July 2013.
-He’s been working in the newspaper industry for 15 years.
+He’s been working in the newspaper industry for more than 15 years.
 He’s held senior editorial positions in regional Queensland newspapers.
 He has undergraduate degrees in journalism and history and a Masters in Journalism.
 He’s undertaking postgraduate studies in theology, philosophy and communication.

 I am married with three adult children and work as a sub-editor for The Catholic Leader.
 Having worked in the media industry for more than 30 years, from the “primitive” days before computers were part of our daily lives, being with the Leader for its launch into the use of digital mediums such as Facebook, Twitter and Pinterest is a new adventure.
 In my first days as a cadet journalist with a country newspaper, in northern NSW, I would write stories using a typewriter and small sheets of copy paper to hand to the editor, and it would take a day or two for the news to reach our readers in print.
 Now, at the touch of a button it’s possible for someone to be reading our snippets of news on the other side of the world within seconds – and we’re already taking that for granted!
 I look forward to being part of this new chapter for The Catholic Leader, and utilising a new medium for Good News.